National Society Daughters of the American Colonists

-There are various chapters of the Daughters of the American Colonists and records show 196 historical markers which have been erected by them.
-Such as the Original Patentees Memorial which was erected in 1936.
+There are various chapters of the Daughters of the American Colonists and over 196 historical markers have been erected by the society, including the Original Patentees Memorial at President's Park South which was erected in 1936.
 In 1940, the Arizona Society of the Daughters of the American Colonists was organized which in 1991 had chapters in three cities.

+The organization reported revenue of $298,332 and expenses of $224,973, with net assets of $2,377,379, in 2024.

 Membership

 Membership is open to American women who are at least 18 years old and are lineal descendants of someone who rendered civil or military service in one of the Thirteen Colonies before July 4, 1776.